-Accounts established for the purpose of creating incubator funds for new investment mandates or strategies are exempt from the pre-clearance, holding period, reporting requirements and the prohibition on purchasing Securities Issued by a Publicly Traded company.
-Proprietary accounts established for the purpose of holding securities on Advisers' balance sheet to facilitate the launching of new investment vehicles or for investment purposes are exempt from the prohibition on purchasing Securities Issued by a Publicly Traded company but remain subject to the pre-clearance, holding period, and reporting requirements.
+Proprietary Accounts established for the purpose of creating incubator funds for new investment mandates or strategies are exempt from the pre-clearance, holding period, reporting requirements and the prohibition of purchasing Securities Issued by a Publicly Traded Company.
+Proprietary Accounts established for the purpose of holding securities on Advisers' balance sheet to facilitate the launching of new investment vehicles or for investment purposes are exempt from the prohibition of purchasing Securities Issued by a Publicly Traded Company but remain subject to the pre-clearance, holding period, and reporting requirements.